Leica Q Typ 116 vs Sony RX100 VI

 It is notable that the Q Typ 116 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the Q Typ 116 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+Both the Q Typ 116 and the RX100 VI have been discontinued, but can regularly be found used on ebay.
 The Q Typ 116 was replaced by the Leica Q2, while the RX100 VI was followed by the Sony RX100 VII.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Sony RX100 VI Manual.
+Further information on the features and operation of the Q Typ 116 and RX100 VI can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Sony RX100 VI Manual.